mikependon/RepoDB.NET/pages/releases/core.md

 - `Trace` (ITrace) object
 - Added Constant class
 - Added support for Operation.Like and Operation.NotLike
-- Allow Querying, Deleting, Updating by `PrimaryKey` (when the value is passed in the method of `where` argument)
+- Allow Querying, Deleting, Updating by `PrimaryKey` (when the value is passed in the method of `WHERE` argument)
 - Support of Operation.Between and Operation.NotBetween
 - Support `Operation.In` and Operation.NotIn
 - Optimized Statement Builder (SqlDbStatementBuilder)